-We construct the outlier-based instrument Z_t in the following way:
+We construct the outlier-based instrument $Z_t$ in the following way:

-$$Z_t = \begin{cases} 1, & outlier > 0\\ -1, & outlier < 0\\ 0, & else. \end{cases}$$
+$$Z_t = \begin{cases} 1, & outlier > 0 \\ -1, & outlier < 0 \\ 0, & else. \end{cases}$$

-Z_t takes the value of 1, when there is a positive outlier in the PPI series in period t, -1 when it is a negative outlier and 0 if there is no anomaly detected in t.
-To ensure that Z_t satisfies the third LP-IV condition (exogeneity to all shocks at all leads and lags), we follow Stock & Watson (2018) and include n = 8 lags of Z_t , y_t , industrial production growth (ΔIP_t), and the PPI growth of the next stage of the SOP system (i.e., for a shock in Crude PPI we control for Intermediate PPI), summarized in $W_t = \{Z_t, \Delta CPI_t, \Delta IP_t, \Delta PPI_t\}$, as controls in regressions (1) and (3).
-We include lags of Z_t as controls to correct for possible correlation between the instrument and past values of the shock of interest, which would fail the third LP-IV condition.
-By including lags of industrial production as a proxy for GDP, we correct for any correlation between Z_t and a shock in GDP.
-Controlling for lags of ΔCPI_t and the next stage PPI rules out the possibility that the instrument Z_t is correlated with a shock in consumer prices or the following stage producer prices.
+$Z_t$ takes the value of 1, when there is a positive outlier in the PPI series in period t, -1 when it is a negative outlier and 0 if there is no anomaly detected in t.
+To ensure that $Z_t$ satisfies the third LP-IV condition (exogeneity to all shocks at all leads and lags), we follow Stock and Watson (2018) and include n = 8 lags of $Z_t$ , $y_t$ , industrial production growth ( $\Delta IP_t$ ), and the PPI growth of the next stage of the SOP system (i.e., for a shock in Crude PPI we control for Intermediate PPI), summarized in $W_t = \{Z_t, \Delta CPI_t, \Delta IP_t, \Delta PPI_t\}$ , as controls in regressions (1) and (3).
+We include lags of $Z_t$ as controls to correct for possible correlation between the instrument and past values of the shock of interest, which would fail the third LP-IV condition.
+By including lags of industrial production as a proxy for GDP, we correct for any correlation between $Z_t$ and a shock in GDP.
+Controlling for lags of $\Delta CPI_t$ and the next stage PPI rules out the possibility that the instrument $Z_t$ is correlated with a shock in consumer prices or the following stage producer prices.
 This is important because we want to ensure that the dynamic effect we measure is not driven by a previous hike in demand leading to an increase in downstream prices first, followed by increasing upstream prices thereafter.
 In Appendix C, we test alternative identification restrictions that restrict movements in downstream prices preceding identified supply shocks.
+That is, we identify those outliers as supply shocks that move upstream prices more than a certain factor compared to downstream prices.
+As additional robustness check, we test different specifications of the local projections in Appendix D. In particular, we include contemporaneous values of industrial production and the exchange rate as controls, demonstrating again that our results are not driven by demand shocks or by an simultaneous effect of the exchange rate on prices of several stages of production.
+We also conduct several sample splits.